 Managing Risk Inputs or Price Outcomes

 Mosley began his talk referring to what he termed “the guiding principle for ratemaking”—the idea that rates are to be adequate, not excessive and not unfairly discriminatory.
 The phrase, which is “drilled into” the heads of actuaries focused on ratemaking, is written into many state laws.
 Further, the notion that a rate conforms to the guiding principle “if it is an actuarially sound estimate of the expected value of all future costs associated with an individual risk transfer” is actually part of the Statement of Principles on Ratemaking of the CAS, he said.
 (Editor’s Note: The CAS Board recently rescinded that principles statement and others.
 See related article, “Status of Certain Casualty Actuarial Ratemaking, Reserve Principles in Flux.”
-After opening the decision up for comment, the board rejected efforts to reinstate the principles.)
+After opening the decision up for comment, the board initially rejected efforts to reinstate the principles.
+In early May, the CAS board officially reinstated the principles.)

 The actuary went on to display definitions of terms like “unfair discrimination” and “proxy discrimination” (related sidebar) that are being referred to in some forums and in bills being introduced in some states, noting that discussions of what is fair or unfair are moving beyond the “expected value of future costs” definition of fairness.
 Actuaries involved in analytics “need to begin thinking about these issues.
 “If we’re not part of the discussion, a lot of these things will ultimately end up being defined for us,” he said, adding that difficulties inherent in satisfying some of these definitions will become more apparent down the road.